vicely07/Pneumonet-A-Pytorch-Chest-Xray-Pneumonia-Detection/README.md

 Eventually, our dataset consists of 5433 training data points, 624 validation data points and 16 test data points.
 All the Pneumonia and COVID-19 case is put in the

 ## 2. Preprocessing the data (10 minutes):
+Since the training process on imaging data of over 2300+ images will be intensive for our local computer, it is a good idea to leverage the free GPU provided by Google Colab.
+More details on how to setting up Google Colab notebook can be found [here](https://www.analyticsvidhya.com/blog/2020/03/google-colab-machine-learning-deep-learning/).

+After setting up the Colab notebook on Google free GPU, now we can get started with our project.
 First, we import all the require package:
 ```
 import torch
 import torchvision